mohaids/sid/content/posts/aws-saa-c03-reflections.md

 This system definetely helped me pass the exam because I didn't have to remember what options I felt could not be correct.

+For context: Pearson’s testing platform doesn’t let you strike through answer choices, so managing your own process is key - especially when you’re unsure and need to revisit questions later.

 # My Experience
 I already knew a lot of the services from my previous AWS Certified Cloud Practioner (CLF-C02) exam and from my own dabbling with AWS services (such as EC2, ECS, Secrets Manager, etc.) while building my [discrete instagram bot](https://github.com/mohaids/instagram-to-discord-notifier).